South Caucasus Pipeline: Project company

-The technical operator of the pipeline is BP and the commercial operator was Statoil.
+The technical operator of the pipeline is BP, and the commercial operator was Statoil.
 According to the PSA agreement, the commercial operatorship of the SCP was transferred to SOCAR starting on 1 January 2015.

 South Caucasus Pipeline expansion (SCPx)

 As a part of the Shah Deniz Full Field Development (FFD), otherwise called the Shahdeniz-2 project, BP will expand the pipeline through capacity extension by putting two additional compressor stations in Georgia and Turkey.
 This will almost triple the current transportation capacity of the pipeline up to 20 bcm/year.

-This capacity increase would be able to accommodate an additional 16 bcm gas coming from the SD-2 project.
+This capacity increase would be able to accommodate an additional 16 bcm of gas coming from the SD-2 project.

 The SCPX follows the line of the earlier BTC and SCP pipelines across Azerbaijan.
 The project included an archaeological programme and supplemented the discoveries of the earlier two projects.